TrailerVote/trailervote-documentation/src/content/docs/sdk/ios/2.1___product_carousel_integration/index.md

 The video player provides an ability to seek through the trailers in the feed using the convenient controls.
 The video player also presents the user with a voting view, so that the user can rate the movie that is currently playing.

-Upon voted, the trailer will be automatically added to the voted trailers feed (see <a href="voted-trailers-feed-integration.html">Voted trailers feed integration</a> on how to set up the feed).
+Upon voted, the trailer will be automatically added to the voted trailers feed (see [Voted trailers feed integration](voted_trailers_feed_integration) on how to set up the feed).